 Tips and F.A.Q.

 Fudgy brownies are usually made with more cocoa powder, less flour, and more fat, like butter or oil.
 And to make sure you get that fudgy, gooey texture you want for these chocolate walnut brownies, check your brownies a little before the baking time is up!
 For gooey brownies, take them out when the center is just set and no longer jiggles.
+My Biscoff Brownies are another super fudgy recipe you'll love!

 Any nuts you like!
 I love brownies with pecans like in my triple chocolate brownies, and macadamia nuts and hazelnuts would be lovely too!
 For these chocolate walnut brownies, we're going with chopped walnuts.
 I like to just grab a bag of store-bought chopped walnuts from the baking aisle, but you can also use whole shelled walnuts and chop them yourself.

-Actually, no — the high fat content in walnuts means they toast much faster when baking, so if you toast them beforehand they may burn.
+Actually, no -- the high fat content in walnuts means they toast much faster when baking, so if you toast them beforehand they may burn.
 This is great for this chocolate walnut brownies recipe, because it saves us a step!
 Just toss the raw walnuts into your brownie batter!

-Absolutely!
-First you’ll want to let your brownies cool completely.
-If they’ve already been cut into individual brownies, then wrap each one in plastic wrap and place in the freezer to freeze solid.
-Once they’re frozen, place them in a freezer bag for up to two months.
-If they haven’t been cut yet, then wrap the entire 9×9 block of brownies in plastic wrap and then in aluminum foil.
-You can also place it in a gallon-size freezer bag — if you baked your brownies in a 9×9 pan, it should fit.
+Once they're frozen, place them in an airtight container or freezer bag for up to two months.
+If they haven't been cut yet, then wrap the entire 9x9 block of brownies in plastic wrap and then in aluminum foil.
+You can also place it in a gallon-size freezer bag -- if you baked your brownies in a 9x9 pan, it should fit.
 Again, they should stay fresh in the freezer for up to two months.
 Let them thaw, still wrapped, at room temperature before serving.

 Related Recipes